-Online coloring $\sigma$-interval graphs was studied by Chybowska-Sok\'ol et al. \cite{cgjmp-24}.
-They studied the performance of $\ff$ and the performance of algorithms that receive the interval representation as input.
+In 2008, Micek presented a strategy that forces any online coloring algorithm to use at least $2\omega-1$ colors on a unit-interval graph of clique number at most $\omega$.
+A proof was later published in the survey paper by Bosek et al. \cite{survey}.

+\begin{theorem}[Micek; Bosek et al. \cite{survey}] There is no online algorithm that uses less than $2\omega-1$ colors on any unit-interval graph of clique number at most $\omega$. \end{theorem}

+In 2024, Chybowska-Sok\'ol et al. \cite{cgjmp-24} studied online coloring of $\sigma$-interval graphs and showed that the competitive ratio can be arbitrarily close to $2.5$ for increasing values of $\sigma$.

+\begin{theorem}[Chybowska-Sok\'ol et al. \cite{cgjmp-24}] For every $\varepsilon>0$, there is a $\sigma>1$ such that there is no online algorithm with competitive ratio less than $2.5-\varepsilon$ for online coloring of $\sigma$-interval graphs with known representation. \end{theorem}

-\section{Our work}
+\subsection{Our work}

-In this paper, we focus on the setting where the interval representation is unknown to the online algorithm.
-In particular, we show that for every $\epsilon>0$, there is a $\sigma>1$ such that there is no online algorithm for $\sigma$-interval coloring with competitive ratio less than $3-\epsilon$.
-Since $\ff$ does not use knowledge of the interval representation, our strategy also improves the lower bound on the competitive ratio for roughly $\frac{4}{9}$ of the values of $\sigma\in[1,\infty$].
+In this paper, we show that for every $\varepsilon>0$, there is a $\sigma>1$ such that there is no online algorithm with competitive ratio less than $3-\varepsilon$ for $\sigma$-interval coloring. \begin{theorem} For every $\varepsilon>0$, there is a $\sigma>1$ such that there is no online algorithm with competitive ratio less than $3-\varepsilon$ for coloring of $\sigma$-interval graphs. \end{theorem}

 Additionally, we study the online coloring of 2-count interval graphs.
-In this setting, we consider both online algorithms that receive the interval representation as the input and online algorithms that do not.
-We also consider both online algorithms that have prior knowledge of the two interval lengths and algorithms that do not.
-In this paper, we provide non-trivial lower bounds for each case.
-In particular, we show that there is no online algorithm with competitive ratio less than $2.5$ when the interval lengths are known, there is no online algorithm with competitive ratio less than $2$ when the interval representation is known, and there is no online algorithm with competitive ratio less than $1.75$ when both the interval lengths and interval representation are known.
+In this setting, we consider both online algorithms that receive the interval representation as input and online algorithms that do not.
+We show that there is no online algorithm with competitive ratio less than $2.5$ when the interval representation is unknown, and that there is no online algorithm with competitive ratio less than $2$ when the interval representation is known.